R4k4210/react-dapp-web3/README.md

 ### WalletConnect V2 (V1 was deprecated)

 WalletConnect V2 needs the ProjectId and ChainIds.
-Now to add the providers configuration, you have to pass an object with the config.
-In this way the library is ready to handle more providers in future, like Coinbase.
+To add the providers' configuration, you have to pass an object containing the configuration.
+In this way the library is prepared to handle more providers in future, like Coinbase.

 ```
 {